ElPainis/Fly-E3-Pro-v3/README.md

 ## BOM

 This BOM is meant to give you an overview and some recommendation what is needed.
 Some parts are essential,  some can be done by DIY.
 Some there are a few parts with prequesitions.
 I marked them with the following pattern:
-- essential :heavy_check_mark:
+- basic requirement: :heavy_check_mark:
-- DIY ⚙️
+- can be done by DIY: ⚙️
-- prequesition :large_blue_diamond:
+- has prequesition: :large_blue_diamond:
-- optional: :small_orange_diamond:
+- not necessary for the conversion, optional: :small_orange_diamond:

 > [!CAUTION]
 > ⚡ If you like to improvise: Dont improvise on the wiring.
 Use at least a diameter of AWG14 or 2,0mm².
 Thinner cables lead to a non reliable voltage supply for to mobo with may unexpected behavior or worse. ⚡